stratdev3/SimpleW/documentation/simplew/docs/guide/principal.md

 :::

 ::: info
-The principal is resolved only when needed by lazy loading.
+The principal is resolved lazily, only when needed.
 This avoids unnecessary work and improves performance.
 :::